-Anthropology study at Goldsmiths covers a broad range of topics.
-In terms of future employment this means you can focus on areas of interest and use these to help decide on a career area.
-You will also develop skills that you can apply in the work place.
+Anthropology at Goldsmiths covers a broad range of topics.
+This means you can focus on areas of interest and use these to help decide on a career area.
+You will also develop skills that you can apply in the workplace.

 What skills will I gain from an Anthropology degree?

 Studying Anthropology at Goldsmiths will provide you with a global perspective and develop your cross-cultural understanding.
 Your knowledge of social and cultural processes will be useful in many roles from working with community groups to planning advertising campaigns.
 You will gain skills in research, analysis and communication.
 These skills are highly sought by graduate employers.